Othmanebhr/Temane/README.md

 > React Nativ

 ## <ins>Project</ins>
-Working on a gym app
+Working on a gym app.

-Student at 42 Paris, Learning
+I am a student at 42 Paris, learning programming since May 2024.